 This is the responsibility of the program facilitator.
 They should consider the communication styles, learning styles, personality characteristics, and hobbies and interests of the mentors and mentees in order to make matches that are more likely to be successful.

-Have the mentor reach out to the mentee before the onboarding process begins.
-The mentor should express enthusiasm about the mentee joining the organization and that they will be working together.
+Encourage the mentor to reach out to the mentee before the onboarding process begins.
+The mentor should express enthusiasm about the mentee joining the organization and explain that they will be working together.
 You may also want the mentors to attend the first day of onboarding.

-The program facilitator needs to monitor the implementation of the program closely in order to detect and address any issues.
-This is an ongoing process – the facilitator will regularly monitor to ensure that the program is being implemented appropriately and recognize any barriers to success that may not have been considered.
-Facilitators also hold the mentors and mentees accountable for attending their regular meetings.
+The program facilitator needs to monitor the implementation of the program closely to detect and address any issues.
+This is an ongoing process — the facilitator should regularly monitor the program to ensure that it is being implemented appropriately and to identify any barriers to success that may not have been considered previously.
+Facilitators are also responsible for holding the mentors and mentees accountable for attending their regular meetings.

-Your program committee should continue to conduct evaluations of the program regularly – at least every quarter – as long as it is running.
-This will give them a chance to explore new ideas and catch problems before they undermine your program.
+Your DSP peer mentoring program committee should continue to conduct evaluations of the program regularly — at least every quarter — as long as it is running.
+This will give them a chance to explore new ideas and identify problems before they undermine your program.

 Common barriers to success of a DSP peer mentoring program include: